psjphoon/covid19/comparison.md

 ## Compare to Neighbour Countries

-Singapore and Thailand are selected which have frequenct travellers in land borders connected to Malaysia.
+Singapore and Thailand are selected as there are frequenct travellers in land borders connecting to Malaysia.

 ![Neighbour Total and Daily Covid-19 Cases](https://github.com/psjphoon/covid19/blob/master/image/neighbourTD.png)